avi-chandra/databricks_example/README.md

 # databricks_example
-Contain databricks notebook with examples
+Contain databricks notebook with pyspark examples.
+The notebook can be directly imported in databricks.